 \subsection{Computing Derivatives by Finite-Differencing}

-A derivative of a function $f(x)$ with respect to coordinate $x$ with order $m$ at a given pixel labelled $i$ can be computed as the sum of weighted values of the function at a surrounding sample of pixels $j$[5]:
+A derivative (of order $m$) of a function $f(x)$ with respect to coordinate $x$ at a given pixel labelled $i$ can be computed as the sum of weighted values of the function at a surrounding sample of pixels $j$ (the pixel `stencil') [5]:

 where $w$ is the weight matrix.
-The finite-difference method involves estimating derivatives by taking weighted differences of function values at selected pixels (see Appendix A for further details); a general method[14] for computing the weights on an arbitrary 1d grid requires, for the derivatives at a pixel $i$, solving the linear system
+The finite-difference method involves estimating derivatives by taking weighted differences of function values at selected pixels (see Appendix A for further details); a general method [14] for computing the weights on an arbitrary 1-d grid requires, for the derivatives at a pixel $i$, solving the linear system

 with $\delta_{mn}$ a Kronecker delta for separating the $m^{\mathrm{th}}$ derivative such that only a single entry on the right-hand side is nonzero for the given derivative, and $\Delta_{ij}=x_{j}-x_{i}$ a position difference term.
-Various tests of this method can be found in Fig. 1. \\The geometric array in equation (16) is the differenced ``Vandermonde'' matrix[15].
+Various tests of this method can be found in Fig. 1. \\The geometric array in Eq.
+(16) is the differenced ``Vandermonde'' matrix [15].
 The Vandermonde matrix is related to the Lagrange basis interpolating polynomial

 which can be used to interpolate a function $f$ sampled at $n$ points by

 In the Vandermonde formalism this polynomial can be identified with the determinants of arrays determined by the pixel sample taken about $i$: